Rule 5123-17-02 | Addressing major unusual incidents and unusual incidents to ensure health, welfare, and continuous quality improvement.

 (m) Name and signature of person completing the incident report.

-(11) "Independent provider" means a self-employed person or a common law employee who provides services for which he or she must be certified in accordance with rules promulgated by the department and does not employ, either directly or through contract, anyone else to provide the services.
+(11) "Independent provider" means a self-employed person or a common law employee who provides services for which the person is certified in accordance with rules promulgated by the department and does not employ, either directly or through contract, anyone else to provide the services.

 (12) "Individual" means a person with a developmental disability.